mathewgomas-alfred/mathewgomas.io/user_manual/introduction_from_other_software/introduction_from_photoshop.rst

      Also, in the :guilabel:`Select` menu there are more classical options to grow, shrink, feather, border, etc.

-If you enable :guilabel:`Show Global Selection Mask` (:guilabel:`Select` menu) you can scale/rotate/transform/move or paint on selection like on regular greyscale layer.
+If you enable :guilabel:`Show Global Selection Mask` (:guilabel:`Select` menu) you can scale/rotate/transform/move or paint on selection like on regular grayscale layer.

 * :kbd:`Ctrl + H`: Show / Hide selection (same shortcut)
 * :kbd:`Ctrl + A`: Select All